Prince of Transylvania: Origins

 The integration of Transylvania into the newly established Kingdom of Hungary began around 1003.
 The province became subject to intensive colonization, leading to the arrival and settlement of colonists of diverse origin, including the Hungarian-speaking Székelys and the Ethnic Germans.
-The territory of Transylvania was divided for administrative purposes into territorial units called "counties" and "seats".
+The territory of Transylvania was divided for administrative reasons within territorial units known as "counties" and "seats".

 The seven Transylvanian counties (Doboka, Fehér, Hunyad, Kolozs, Küküllő, Szolnok, and Torda County) were institutions primarily run by local noblemen.
 However, their heads or ispáns were subject to the authority of a higher official, the voivode who was appointed by the kings of Hungary.
 The Voivode of Transylvania had a number of administrative, military and judicial responsibilities.
 For instance, joint general assemblies of the seven counties were convoked and headed by the voivode or his deputy, customarily at Torda (today Turda).
 These assemblies primarily functioned as courts-of-justice, but judges for the counties were also elected by them.

 Instead of counties, the Transylvanian Saxon community was primarily organized into seats and districts.
 They were independent of the authority of the voivodes.
 In 1469, King Matthias Corvinus of Hungary authorized all Saxons' seats to elect their own heads.
 Seven years later, the same monarch set up the "Saxon University" unifying all Saxon seats and districts in Transylvania, which was headed by the elected major of Nagyszeben (German: Hermannstadt, Romanian: Sibiu).
 Initially, the Székelys were likewise independent of the authority of the voivodes, since they were led by their own count, an official appointed by the sovereign.

 Although the Saxons and the Székelys endeavoured to preserve their direct connection to the monarchs, "the first institutional contacts between the nobility, the Székelys and the Saxons were established through the voivode" from the early 14th century.
 For instance, the representatives of the Saxons and the Székelys were often present at the general assemblies of the noblemen headed by the voivodes.
 Furthermore, voivodes were also appointed Count of the Székelys by the monarch from the middle of the 15th century, thus the two offices were united by custom.
 In contrast with the representatives of the noblemen, the Saxons and the Székelys, Romanian cneazes were only twice (in 1291 and in 1355) invited to the general assemblies.

 The leaders of the noblemen from the seven counties, the Saxons, and the Székelys formed an alliance against "all internal and external threat to the province" in the days of the Budai Nagy Antal Revolt in 1437.
 This formal alliance of the "Three Nations of Transylvania" was confirmed in 1459, aimed primarily against Michael Szilágyi, the regent-governor of the Kingdom of Hungary.
 During the rebellion of peasants led by György Dózsa in 1514, Voivode John Zápolya convoked the assembly of the Three Nations.